 The world of slots is one which has always moved hand in hand with the prevalent technology of the era.
-The very first slot machines as we know them were created in the 1890s and featured playing cards rather than symbols, attached to five spinning drums.
-The drums were operated by pulling a lever and if players managed to line up something that would represent a winning hand in a game of poker then they would be entitled to a prize.
+The very first slot machines as we know them were created in the 1890s and featured playing cards rather than symbols attached to five spinning drums.
+The drums were operated by pulling a lever, and if players managed to line up something that would represent a winning hand in a game of poker, then they would be entitled to a prize.

-The technology of the time wasn’t advanced enough to facilitate a cash pay out, even though players had to insert coins in order to play.
+The technology of the time wasn’t advanced enough to facilitate a cash payout, even though players had to insert coins in order to play.
 Instead, winners would be entitled to a prize such as a beer at the bar or a cigar.

 For many decades, the advances made on this fairly primitive slot machine were only minimal.
-The playing card symbols were gradually replaced with the traditional favourites such as fruit, bells and the lucky seven, and the reels were reduced from five to three, making it easier to devise an automatic pay-out system enabling cash prizes.
+The playing card symbols were gradually replaced with the traditional favourites such as fruit, bells, and the lucky seven, and the reels were reduced from five to three, making it easier to devise an automatic pay-out system enabling cash prizes.

-As video technology emerged in the 1970s so it was soon used to create the world’s first video slot machine, using a modified 19 inch Sony TV receiver, in 1976.
+As video technology emerged in the 1970s, so it was soon used to create the world’s first video slot machine, using a modified 19-inch Sony TV receiver, in 1976.
 This was a key moment in the development of online slots as we know them.

-It marked the switch from mechanical reels physically moving, to an electronic representation of those reels.
+It marked the switch from mechanical reels physically moving to an electronic representation of those reels.
 The fact that innovations such as this first emerged in Las Vegas is indicative of how the varied gambling laws of different US states have helped to concentrate the expertise and commercial drive needed to push innovation forward.

-The online slots of today, with five or seven reels, multiple pay lines, second screens, bonus levels and 3D animation, all sprung from the breakthrough of the first video slot launched in the Las Vegas Hilton Hotel.
+The online slots of today, with five or seven reels, multiple pay lines, second screens, bonus levels, and 3D animation, all sprung from the breakthrough of the first video slot launched in the Las Vegas Hilton Hotel.
 But the technology which makes them possible is hugely more complex than that utilised back then.

-It’s likely that few players chasing a big jackpot on a progressive slot, or simply whiling away a few minutes of a boring train journey by spinning the reels of the latest free games they feel like trying out, spend too much time worrying about the technology involved.
+It’s likely that few players chasing a big jackpot on a progressive slot or simply whiling away a few minutes of a boring train journey by spinning the reels of the latest free games they feel like trying out spend too much time worrying about the technology involved.
 But without this technology, the dazzling online slots of today simply wouldn’t be possible.

-The coding required to create the imagery employed by modern online slots is hugely complex and often on a par with that employed by the most up to date video games.
+The coding required to create the imagery employed by modern online slots is hugely complex and often on a par with that employed by the most up-to-date video games.
 Even more important than this software, however, is the software which ensures that every online slot operating in a licenced casino is genuinely fair and offers a measurable chance of winning.
 The software in question is known as a Random Number Generator, and it ensures that there is no way of predicting what the result of each spin of the reels will be.

 The RNG is programmed to create long sequences of random numbers several times every second.
 These numbers are created by taking the ‘seed number’ which the RNG is originally programmed with and then using an algorithm to perform mathematical functions on the number, thus creating a new number.

-This process repeats itself over and over again whether the machine is being played or not and, when the machine does get played, the last number produced is used as a code to trigger where the individual reels settle.
+This process repeats itself over and over again whether the machine is being played or not and when the machine does get played, the last number produced is used as a code to trigger where the individual reels settle.
 Anyone with any ideas of trying to ‘crack’ the code of an RNG should consider the fact that the random numbers in question are often more than 200,000 digits long.